gabijanag/Sentiment_Analyses_Cornell_Movie_Review/README.md

 * All text has been converted to lowercase.
 * There is white space around punctuation like periods, commas, and brackets.
 * Text has been split into one snippet per line.
+* The dataset is balanced, comprised of 5331 positive and 5331 negative processed senteces.

 #### To further proccess data: